Koolie: Colouring

-Any of these can then have the Merle pattern ie usually with large splashes of darker colourings of red/chocolate for red merles or black/grey for blue merles.
+Any of these can then have the Merle pattern i.e. usually with large splashes of darker colourings of red/chocolate for red merles or black/grey for blue merles.
 Black Koolies will commonly have a black nose with black eyes, or tones of black including blue.
 Red or chocolate Koolies will commonly have a red or chocolate nose with brown eyes, or tones of brown, including yellow, and there can be combinations of both black or brown with the added blue eye/s.

 There are also dilute colours of slate/blue for black Koolies and lilac/fawn for red Koolies.

 Yellow/cream can also be displayed when the dog is homozygous recessive on the "E locus."
 This recessive red (also known as Australian Red in some breeds) is considered a masking gene in that it prevents the production of black coat pigment (base skin pigment remains unaffected).
 Because of this, it is considered a masking gene that prevents the expression of the merle gene (and some others).

 In 2019, many Koolie breeders took part in the research project to find a DNA test for the Merle gene, as it was believed many non Merle looking dogs could be genetically a Merle and therefore have issues when bred to a Merle.

 The breeding of two Merle dogs runs a high risk (in all breeds) of sight and hearing defects in the offspring.

 As a “solid” (dog not showing the Merle pattern) may still genetically be a Merle, it is vital to perform a full DNA Merle sequence test to determine the “lengths” of Merle in each dog so that the safest breeding practices are used.